neuroinfolab/GeneEx2Conn/README.md

 </div>

 ## Running a sim
 The core functionality of `GeneEx2Conn` is the sim class.
 The sim class enables users to run detailed experiments targetting a variety of neuroscientific hypothesis.
-For example, a user could setup an experiment to evaluate how well linear vs non-linear models can predict links in different subnetwork in the left-hemisphere of the brain.
-See 'sim/sim_run.py' for details on all possible options.
+For example, a user could setup an experiment to evaluate how well linear vs non-linear models can predict connectivity in different subnetworks of the left-hemisphere.
+See `sim/sim_run.py` for details on all possible options.

 Here's an example of how to run a sim:
 ```